 10. Applications for enrolment received after the final date are deemed to be Late Enrolments.
 Students may only apply via Special Permission with supporting documentation.
 The University may, at its discretion, consider approving a late enrolment.

-11. Late Enrolment applications will usually be considered when they are received no later than four weeks after the final date, but may not be approved.
+11. Late Enrolment applications will usually be considered when they are received no later than two weeks after the final date of course enrolment, but may not be approved.

 Completion of Enrolment